ArcheAiDev/a1zo/README.md

 <summary><h3>👤 The Agent Class</h3></summary>

-The Agent class is the heart of a1zo.
+The Agent class is the heart of nalona.
 It represents an individual AI agent within your system.

 #### Key Attributes